Lesson Plans

 Did the Attack on Pearl Harbor Unify America?

 Students analyze oral history interviews recorded shortly after the attack on Pearl Harbor to investigate the perceptions of different groups of Americans and determine if this was an event that ultimately brought many Americans together.
-After, students will look into a current issue where people may have perspectives that are being overlooked, conducting and sharing…
+After students will look into a current issue where people may have perspectives that are being overlooked, conducting and sharing oral history interviews.

 Champions of Change

-Students analyze a variety of primary sources to consider how African American song took root as a means of spreading the message of equality and as a critical part in unifying America in the struggle.
-After, students investigate the influence of contemporary music and musicians on memorializing the successes of the past and emphasizing the…
+Students analyze a variety of primary sources to explore how African American song took root as a means of spreading the message of equality and as a critical part in unifying America in the struggle.
+After, students investigate the influence of contemporary music and musicians on memorializing the successes of the past and emphasizing the continuing need for equality today.

-LEARN MORE
+LEARN MORE about Champions of Change

 Immigration and Migration: Today and During the Great Depression

 Students analyze historical primary sources, including oral histories, photographs and films and collection, to develop an understanding of the lives of immigrants during the Great Depression.
-Then students gather migration stories of a family member, friend, neighbor or community member, comparing the stories they collected to those of the past and considering the value that…
+Then students gather migration stories of a family member, friend, neighbor or community member, comparing the stories they collected to those of the past and considering the value that stories of everyday people play in creating a patchwork collection of the American memory.

 Exploring Community Through Local History: Oral Stories, Landmarks and Traditions